GWCoders/studyGroup/README.md

 ### It's Broken, I Need Help

-If anything in these instructions doesn't work or doesn't make sense, open an issue [here](https://github.com/mozillascience/studyGroup/issues) or email sciencelab@mozillafoundation.org.
+If anything in these instructions doesn't work or doesn't make sense, [open an issue](https://github.com/GWCoders/studyGroup/issues/new) or email us at gwcoders@gwu.edu.

 ### Check out the Handbook